DarkEnergyScienceCollaboration/2pt_validation/doc/Cookbook.md

 * [NaMaster](https://github.com/damonge/namaster)

-Optional requirements (only necessary for cosmological parameter retrieval):

 * [CCL](https://github.com/LSSTDESC/CCL)

 * [LSSLike](https://github.com/LSSTDESC/LSSLike)

 Each one of the required pieces of software has its own installation procedure.
 If you find any bugs or problems please contact the authors.

+**Warning:** as of Jan 31st 2018 some of these dependencies have been significantly updated.
+Please make sure to:
+- Pull and compile the latest version of CoLoRe (master branch).
+- Pull and install the latest version of NaMaster (master branch).
+- Pull and install the latest version of fastcat (master branch).
+- Pull and install the latest version of CCL (**external_pk** branch.
+This is the one needed to compute lognormal predictions).

 ## Step 1) Generation of the cosmological mocks using CoLoRe

-[CoLoRe](https://github.com/damonge/colore) is a highly parallel software capable of generating fast cosmological mocks using three different approaches: lognormal, 1-loop LPT, and 2-loop LPT.
+[CoLoRe](https://github.com/damonge/colore) is a highly parallel software capable of generating fast cosmological mocks using three different approaches: lognormal, 1-order LPT, and 2-order LPT.
 These mocks can include different properly correlated tracers with their corresponding bias.
 CoLoRe is also able to generate the corresponding convergence and shear maps, intensity mapping and ISW effect.
 All you have to do is to input the proper `param.cfg` file and run `./CoLoRe param.cfg`.

-In our case, we restrict our analysis to a single galaxy population with the fiducial LSST N(z) and b(z).
-We generate 100 realizations of a simulation with 3072^3 pixels from redshift 0.001 to 2.5 using a Planck-2015 fiducial input cosmology.
-We select the 2-loop 2LPT method with no smoothing and generate lens planes from z=0 to z=2.4 at redshift intervals of 0.2.
+In our case, we restrict our analysis to a single galaxy population.
+Our current setup includes only a sample of red galaxies similar to what LSST should be able to observe, defined by their N(z) and b(z).
+We generate 100 realizations of a simulation with 4096^3 grid cells from redshift 0.001 to 1.6 using a Planck-like input cosmology.
+We select the lognormal method with a 2 Mpc/h smoothing in order to be able to recover accurate theoretical predictions.

 To run this part, assuming that you have CoLoRe properly installed and running at Cori, you have to connect to Cori and in a terminal follow these steps:

 * Go to the folder `drive_CoLoRe`.
-* Open `launch_run_colore.sh` with your favorite text editor.
+* Open `run_all.sh` with your favorite text editor and modify all relevant lines (the comments in this script should make it self-explanatory).
-* Modify line 1 and select the range of the for loop in which you want to run the simulations.
-By default is set from 17 to 88 (so in total you are trying to submit 71 jobs each of them requiring 32 nodes) but you will need to modify this in order to be able to allocate it in the production queue.
-See the [queuing policy at Cori](http://www.nersc.gov/users/computational-systems/cori/running-jobs/queues-and-policies/) to check how many jobs you can submit at once (in normal conditions you should not be able to submit more than 50).
-* Edit line 7 to modify the output path.
-We recommend using your $SCRATCH space at NERSC since these simulations are quite big.
-* Edit line 14 to include the path to the input power-spectrum that you want to use.
-The format is the same as CAMB outputs, i.e., an ASCII file with two columns, the first one includes k in units of h/Mpc and the second P(k) in units of (h/Mpc)^3.
-* Edit lines 75 and 79 to include the path to the input N(z) and b(z) files that you want to use.
-The formats are similar in both cases.
-You need two ASCII files with two columns, in the first one you include z and in the second one N (or b in the case of the bias input file) at that redshift.
+* Depending on the purpose of your run (e.g. debug) or its size (e.g. n_grid, #gals etc.) you'll have to tweak the queue-related variables.
-* Type `/bin/bash launch_run_colore.sh`.
+* Type `/bin/bash run_all.sh` to launch the sims.

-This bash script will create the necessary parameter files for CoLoRe and submit the jobs to the queue.
-Each one of these simulations takes less than 15 minutes to finish.
-However, depending on the status of the queue the jobs might be pending for a while before the start running.
-You can change the priority by uncommenting line 96 of `launch_run_colore.sh` (just leave on #).
-This process can also be done in Edison but due to its smaller memory per node you might need to change considerably `launch_run_colore.sh` to be able to successfully run the simulations using Edison.

-Expect each realization to need ~135 GB.
+Expect each realization to take up ~10 GB of disk space.

-_This process will change once we update the script `vc.py` in the folder `drive_CoLoRe`_.

-The outputs from this step can be found at `/global/cscratch1/sd/jsanch87/CoLoRe_LN100/Mock*.h5` (89 realizations x 32 files/each)
+**Warning:** we plan on having this process automatized in vc.py, however this is still not ready.
+As of Jan 31st 2018 no modifications have been made wrt the original version.

 ## Step 2) Generation of the catalogs